search ]

 How to Maintain a WordPress Website: Best Practices & Tools

-In this guide, you’ll learn what proper maintenance includes, why it matters, what it costs — and real-world examples that show why skipping it can cost you even more.
+In this guide, you’ll learn what proper maintenance includes, why it matters and we’ll describe some real-world examples that show why skipping it can cost you even more.

 Why Website Maintenance Is Critical